Troubleshooting

 - In HA Ingress, refresh the page from Home Assistant so the browser has a valid HA session/token.

-- Allow popups for the bridge page; the fallback HA auth flow opens a popup when silent auth is not enough.
+- Allow popups for the bridge page; the fallback HA auth flow opens a popup or MFA step when silent auth is not enough.

 - Remember that the bridge stores the long-lived MA token, but not the password you entered.

-Section titled “Empty state goes to the wrong place”The redesigned empty states should now jump directly to the correct configuration surface:
+Section titled “Empty-state shortcut goes to the wrong place”The current empty states should now jump directly to the correct configuration surface:

-- Scan for devices → Configuration → Devices → Discovery & import.
+- Scan for devices → Configuration → Bluetooth with the Scan nearby modal opened.

 - Add adapter → Configuration → Bluetooth with a blank adapter row ready.